 Ensure a transparent delivery process with last mile tracking and clear communication.
 Real-time information on a package’s whereabouts, including an estimated time of arrival, can eliminate confusion and frustrations.
 To create an even better customer experience, offer text alerts that update in real-time.

-4. Have a Proof of Delivery Plan in Place
+4. Have a proof of delivery plan in place

 No matter what you choose, you’ll want something to prove the package was there at some point; there’s no worse delivery experience than a lost package on your team’s part.
-This ensures easy confirmation with the customer and protects your team from loss claims.
+This ensures easy confirmation with the shopper and protects your team from loss claims.

 Last mile logistics is a lot to manage, so leave the responsibilities to a dedicated team of experts!
 Give yourself time back to yourself to focus on what you do best!

-The right logistics partner acts as just that – a partner.
+The right third-party logistics (3PL) partner acts as just that – a partner.
 They make the process even easier by completing the four recommendations above and then some.
 Other perks of working with a logistics partner include:

 - Storage: No more storing products in your house, garage, or anywhere you can find space.
 The right fulfillment partner will store for you